sarasm93/studio-dancers/README.md

 ---
 ### **Content and design**

-Code from [W3Schools website section about grid view](https://www.w3schools.com/css/css_rwd_grid.asp) has been used in the style.css file to create a grid and make the Studio dancers site responsive.
+Code from [W3Schools website section about grid view](https://www.w3schools.com/css/css_rwd_grid.asp) has been used in the style.css file to create a grid with columns and make the Studio dancers site responsive.
 Comments have been added in the code to show where the borrowed code is.

 In order to increase the accessibility score for the page I had to add aria-labels to the images at the classes page.
 In order for the syntax to be correct (by adding a role-attribute) I used this [W3SC website](https://www.w3.org/TR/html-aria/#docconformance-naming) to guide me.

+I used from [W3C website](https://www.w3schools.com/cssref/pr_background-image.php) and [the Medium website](https://medium.com/@kimcodeashian/simple-css-solutions-how-to-resize-images-with-different-dimensions-without-cropping-eb744e93246d) to guide me regarding how to display and size images displayed with css background selectors instead of an html image element was used.

+In order to understand how media queries work and how to add both a min- and a max-width to them, I have looked at [W3Schools website](https://www.w3schools.com/css/css3_mediaqueries_ex.asp) and [Stack overflow](https://stackoverflow.com/questions/63810344/how-to-use-multiple-media-queries-in-a-single-css-file).

-Information on how to [build forms](https://www.w3schools.com/html/html_forms.asp) and what [different input types](https://www.w3schools.com/html/html_form_input_types.asp) that are available to create a valid sign up form was used from W3Schools website.
-I also used [Aditus website](https://www.aditus.io/aria/aria-label/) to understand how to add a aria-labelledby attribute to a form.
+Information to guide me regarding how to [build forms](https://www.w3schools.com/html/html_forms.asp) and what [different input types](https://www.w3schools.com/html/html_form_input_types.asp) that are available to create a valid sign up form was used from the W3Schools website and from [Mozilla´s website](https://developer.mozilla.org/en-US/docs/Learn/Forms/Form_validation).
+I also used [Aditus website](https://www.aditus.io/aria/aria-label/) and [W3Cs website](https://www.w3.org/WAI/ARIA/apg/patterns/landmarks/examples/form.html) to understand how to add a aria-label and aria-labelledby attribute to a form.

 [The css-ticks site](https://css-tricks.com/multiple-class-id-selectors/) was used to understand and create a selector that targets a class under another class.